rgmendi/TensorFlow/README.md

+Making update in file, finally figured it out

 # What's new in TensorFlow 2.x

 The following are all the changes coming in TensorFlow 2.x.
 Let's have a closer look at them: